Frequently Asked Questions for Students

 After the AEC Selection Committee reviews all proposals, you will receive an e-mail notifying you of one of the three possible outcomes.

 - Your proposal is accepted in its present form.
 No additional changes to the abstract are necessary.
-It will be published in the Conference program as you have submitted it.
+It will be published in the celebration program as you have submitted it.

 - Your proposal requires further work or revisions.
 In this case, the selection committee will indicate specific issues that will need to be addressed in the final draft of your abstract.